Lady found dead after visiting man she met on a dating app

 Investigators quickly identified the victim and began examining the circumstances surrounding her death.

-Precious had told a friend on Tuesday, October 22, 2024, that she planned to meet a man she met on a dating site.
+Precious had told a friend on Tuesday, October 22, 2024, that she planned to meet a man she met on the dating site.

 The following day, she called her friend around 7:30 AM to say she was returning home, but that was the last anyone heard from her before the grim finding of her body.